 Taking into account that Santa Ana Winds are (typically) an annual occurrence in Southern California, strong winds are very likely to continue to occur although infrequently in the City of Gardena.
 In the past, high winds have toppled trees, damaged traffic signals, and in rare cases caused minor injury to residents.
 In response, the Steering Committee determined windstorm was still a possible threat to the City and warranted inclusion in the Plan update.
-Figure 3.10 below provides information on the average wind speeds for the Los Angeles International Airport region.
+It should be noted that winds are more-or-less irregular and can impact all portions of the City.
+As such, no areas within the City were determined to be of any greater risk of hazards due to windstorm occurrences.
+The City does not anticipate any changes in population patterns (density or migration) in response to windstorm vulnerabilities.
+Additionally, there are no planned changes to land use in response to perceived windstorm vulnerabilities.
+Figure 3.5 below provides information on the average wind speeds for the Los Angeles International Airport region.